Dr. Kakar will begin seeing patients on Monday, November 11th, 2024,

 Our internal medicine practice offers a wide range of diagnostic and therapeutic services to address various medical needs.
 Currently, the clinic provides state-of-the-art abdominal and thoracic ultrasounds, upper and lower endoscopy, rhinoscopy, bronchoscopy and cystoscopy.
 These diagnostic procedures enable precise evaluation and early detection of a variety of medical conditions, ensuring the highest level of patient care.

-Dr. Jacob and his dedicated team prioritize patient well-being and comfort.
+Dr. Kakar and her dedicated team prioritize patient well-being and comfort.
 We take pride in our patient-centric approach, ensuring that each individual’s unique healthcare needs are met with compassion and expertise.

 For any inquiries, appointment scheduling, or further information, please do not hesitate to reach out to us.
 We are eager to collaborate with your esteemed clinic/hospital and look forward to contributing to the health and well-being of our community.